 Additional Program Admission Requirements

-- submit a brief resume
+Include a brief resume with your application.

 - Fall (August) Term — January 31